bcalou/tp-python-game-of-life/README.md

 # Game of life

-Implementation of John Conway's Game of life in the context of the programming and algrotihms course at ENJMIN.
+Implementation of John Conway's Game of life in the context of the programming and algorithms course at ENJMIN.

 [Wikipedia article 🇬🇧](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life)